NatachaBartu/space-up/README.md

 It has three foreign keys buyer_id, trip_id and seller_id.
 It has a payment_id as a string.

-### Address table
-It has one User
-It has a primary key address_id.
-It has a foreign key, User_id.
-It has an address as a text.

 ### Cabin table
 It has a cabin_id, a primary key.
 It ahas a name as a string.